INDICATION & IMPORTANT SAFETY INFORMATION FOR SOLIRIS® (eculizumab)

 Generalized Myasthenia Gravis (gMG)

 Soliris is indicated for the treatment of adult patients with generalized Myasthenia Gravis (gMG) who are anti-acetylcholine receptor (AchR) antibody positive.

 Soliris is contraindicated in:

 - Patients with unresolved serious Neisseria meningitidis infection

 - Patients who are not currently vaccinated against Neisseria meningitidis, unless the risks of delaying Soliris treatment outweigh the risks of developing a meningococcal infection

 Warnings and Precautions

-Soliris blocks terminal complement activation; therefore patients may have increased susceptibility to infections, especially with encapsulated bacteria.
+Soliris blocks terminal complement activation; therefore, patients may have increased susceptibility to infections, especially with encapsulated bacteria.
 Additionally, Aspergillus infections have occurred in immunocompromised and neutropenic patients.
-Children treated with Soliris may be at increased risk of developing serious infections due to Streptococcus pneumoniae and Haemophilus influenza type b (Hib).
-Administer vaccinations for the prevention of Streptococcus pneumoniae and Haemophilus influenza type b (Hib) infections according to ACIP guidelines.
+Children treated with Soliris may be at increased risk of developing serious infections due to Streptococcus pneumoniae and Haemophilus influenzae type b (Hib).
+Administer vaccinations for the prevention of Streptococcus pneumoniae and Haemophilus influenzae type b (Hib) infections according to ACIP guidelines.
 Use caution when administering Soliris to patients with any systemic infection.

 The most frequently reported adverse reaction in the gMG placebo-controlled clinical trial (≥10%) is: musculoskeletal pain.

-Please see full prescribing information for Soliris, including boxed WARNING regarding serious meningococcal infection.
+Please see full prescribing information for Soliris, including boxed WARNING regarding serious meningococcal infections.